dovecot/documentation/docs/core/settings/variables.md

 A variable can be then filtered with various filters, such as `%{variable | upper}` to get uppercase representation of variable.
 You can chain as many filters as you need.
+If a pipeline contains the `safe` filter, it applies to the whole pipeline output.
+The `safe` filter must always be the last filter in the pipeline.

 Filters can accept parameters, both positional and named.
 E.g. `%{literal('\r\n\')}` will expand to CR LF. `%{user | substr(0, 1)}` will take first character of username.
 Example of named parameters